maulikatwork/react-native-unity-launcher/README.md

 5. **Memory issues:**
    - Unity consumes significant memory - implement proper lifecycle handling to release resources when Unity view is dismissed

+6. **Spaces in path issues:**
+   - If you have spaces in your project path, you may need to adjust the script phase with proper escaping
+   - Try using double quotes around paths in the script